es-git/es-git/packages/node-fs-repo/readme.md

 This is an implementation of [`IRawRepo`](https://github.com/es-git/es-git/packages/core#IRawRepo) that uses the file system for storage.
 It uses the [node fs](https://nodejs.org/api/fs.html) and therefore really only works on the server.
 Use this to interface with an existing git repo created with the git cli.

+**important:** you should use the [`zlib-mixin`](https://github.com/es-git/es-git/packages/zlib-mixin) if you want to load an existing git repo created with the git cli.

 ```ts
 import Repo from '@es-git/node-fs-repo';